 One of the major sites, known as Shuseikan, is located at Sengan-en, in Kagoshima City.
 Shuseikan is perhaps the birthplace of Western manufacturing in Japan, as it was the location of Japan’s first reverberatory furnaces in the mid-1800s, which allowed machinery to be mass produced.
 Lord Nariakira Shimadzu of the Satsuma Clan (present day Kagoshima) was highly intrigued by western technology and thought it essential to adopt Western technology to protect Japan from foreign threats.

 Historically, Kagoshima was one of the first areas in Japan to interact and trade with Western countries.
 All of this history can be seen and observed at Sengan-en.

 (Shuseikan is currently under renovation.
 It will open again in October 2024)

 Amami-Oshima Island, Tokunoshima Island, the northern part of Okinawa Island and Iriomote Island

-This is a tentative site, but is expected to be selected in 2019 as a Natural World Heritage Site.
-It will consist of these four islands which are located at the north end of the Ryukyu Islands.
+This area is listed as a Natural World Heritage Site in July 2021.
+It consists of these four islands which are located at the north end of the Ryukyu (around Okinawa) Islands.
 2 of the islands are part of Kagoshima, Amami-Oshima Island and Tokunoshima Island.
 Being located between the tropical and warm-temperate zones has created a diverse ecosystem.
 However, what has really pushed this area to become world heritage, is rare variety of organisms that live on the islands.

 Kagoshima is a wonderful places full of nature, history, and culture.
 Making a trip to all these sites is definitely worth it for those looking for some out of the big city adventure.